mattrips/scratchPad/Protocol Conformance.md

 An implementation is not declared to be a protocol witness.
 The identity of the protocol witness for a protocol requirement is inferred from the entirety of the scope, including all declarations made within the scope and those imported into the scope.
 Careful engineering is required in order to achieve the intended witness for a given requirement.

 ## 1.3 Unconditionally Accessible Implementations
-A possible implementation of a protocol requirement is available to serve as the protocol witness for the requirement only Given a declaration that a type `t` conforms to a protocol `p`, the scope in which such declaration is stated, and an implementation of a protocol requirement `m` of `p`, the implementation is *unconditionally accessible* if and only if (i) the conditions of any generic where clause to which the declaration of the implementation is subject are satisfied, and (ii) per the rules of access control, the implementation is visible in the scope.
+A type's possible implementation of a protocol requirement is available to serve as the protocol witness for the requirement only if the implementation is an *unconditionally accessible* member of the type in the scope in which the protocol conformance is declared.
+Given a declaration that a type `t` conforms to a protocol `p`, the scope in which such declaration is stated, and an implementation of a protocol requirement `m` of `p`, the implementation is *unconditionally accessible* if and only if (i) the conditions of any generic where clause to which the declaration of the implementation is subject are satisfied, and (ii) per the rules of access control, the implementation is visible in the scope.
   * With respect to a type that is a concretization of a generic type, this rule is not fully implemented; although the type that is a concretization  may fully satisfy the conditions of a where clause stated on the generic type, implementations subject to such conditions remain unavailable to serve as protocol witnesses.
   * ~~Similarly,  this rule is not fully implemented, in the case of implementations declared in protocol extensions that are subject to the conditions of a generic where clause tied to `associated type` requirements of the protocol.
 Regardless of whether the conditions are satisfied, implementations subject to such conditions remain unavailable to serve as protocol witnesses.~~[check this]